marado/mud-web-roundup/README.md

 # MUD WEB CLIENT ROUNDUP #

 Info about various browser based mud clients.
 No particular order.

+Some are general purpose/open source clients.

+Some are mud specific and included in the list for reference and general info.

 ## Mudportal ##
 Site: [http://www.mudportal.com/](http://www.mudportal.com/)